galtza/RunCommandOnSave/README.md

 Visual Studio Extension (VSIX) that allows to run any command as you save files (Pre/Post save).

 ### Targets
-At the moment, it only supports VS2019, however VS2022 is in the roadmap.
+It only supports VS2019 and VS2022.

 ### Configure
 A `.runcommandonsave` file is a directory-level configuration file with INI format.
 All the documents in the folder and subfolders will abide by the configuration.
 We can override **the whole file** by creating another `.runonsave` file in a subfolder.